litcoderr/litcoderr/README.md

 ## Youngchae James Chee
 Welcome fellow developers.<br>
-I am interrested in machine learning and serving the models for pratical tasks.<br>
+I am a believer of positive potentials of artificial intelligence.<br>
-My goal is to contribute to a machine learning project that can give an interresting and positive impact to its users.<br>
+My goal is to contribute to a project which will give positive impact to society. <br>
 Overall, I love coding and try to learn as many things as I can.<br>
 Cheers 🎉